 The phrase mobile commerce was originally coined in 1997 representing “the delivery of electronic commerce capabilities directly into the consumer’s hand, anywhere, via wireless technologies.”
-Security is moving from static to behavioral i.e dynamic behavioral biometrics are now gaining popularity at rapid pace.
-AI based behavioral biometrics.
-Biometrics can deliver a new era in digital authentication for financial institutions
+Information security and cybersecurity are moving from static to behavioural i.e dynamic behavioural biometrics.
+These security modules are now gaining popularity at a rapid pace.
+AI-based behavioural biometrics can deliver a new era in digital authentication for financial institutions.

 Banks to set themselves on for new financial, banking and innovative business.
 What would have been considered impossible until a few years ago — transforming themselves from impassable monoliths to nimbler organisations, open to new kinds of partnerships.
 But as we would soon see, Banking-as-a-Service (BaaS) rather than Banking-as-a-Platform (BaaP) more aptly describes banks’ strategy of providing public APIs and development portals.

-AI is not a magic push button and it will never be but as a strategy if one adopt it will take them to new height though, particularly for financial institutions, fintechs and banks where data access and security play a critical role.
+AI is not a magic push button and it will never be but as a strategy, if one adopts it will take them to new height though, particularly for financial institutions, FinTechs and banks where data access and security play a critical role.
 With advancement in technology, organisations outside the banking industry diversified into financial services targeting margins in the space.
 These were organisations servicing millions of customers through broad distribution channels, be they mobile operators, retailers or on-line merchants.

-Initially, almost all the fun and joy in terms one double zero percent in shape of activities in the financial services (except non-banking services) space was attributable to banks with all the revenue being collected by the same entities.
-Africa, as the world’s second largest and second most inhabited continent with close to 1.2 billion people as a result of summing up habitants of 56 countries, there are a wide variety of trends that are shaping the retail financial services market in the region.
+Initially, almost all the fun and joy in terms of 100% in shape of activities in the financial services (except non-banking services) space was attributable to banks with all the revenue being collected by the same entities.
+Africa, as the world’s second largest and second most inhabited continent with close to 1.2 billion people as a result of summing up habitats of 56 countries, there are a wide variety of trends that are shaping the retail financial services market in the region.

-MNO’s speed to achieve their goal to standardise, automate, digitise, remove boundaries by brining cross order financial/remittances service in form of payments, cash, airtime, paperless and online.
-At the same time banks are still in their canteens with their coffee mugs without any sign of worry but in reality all African banks face tough challenges from MNO’s & MFS players.
+MNO’s speed to achieve their goal to standardise, automate, digitise, remove boundaries by bringing cross order financial/remittances service in the form of payments, cash, airtime, paperless and online.
+At the same time banks are still in their canteens with their coffee mugs without any sign of worry but in reality, all African banks face tough challenges from MNO’s & MFS players.

 Europe is home to two-thirds of domestic MVNOs (585), followed by Asia Pacific (129) and Northern America (107) [GSMA-2015 report, representing mobile operators].
 On the global level, around 2 billion people don’t use formal financial services and more than 50% of adults in the poorest households are unbanked.
-This means banks still have a chance but they need to come out of their 100 year old modus operandi and also a lot of education, change in subscriber/customer mindset as well as behavior is need as financial capability is the internal capacity to act in one’s best financial interest, given then socioeconomic environmental conditions.
+This means banks still have a chance but they need to come out of their 100-year-old modus operandi.

 - Trust local people to act as brand ambassadors for increasing customer loyalty and trust